City of Brampton Logo

 Page Banner

-• Multi-Unit Residential Dwellings: More than one Additional Residential Unit, Triplex, Fourplex and Garden Suites.
+• Multi-Unit Residential Dwellings: More than one Additional Residential Unit, including triplexes, fourplexes and garden suites

 RRL Licence Process: Step-by-Step

-• All ARUs must be registered with the City before applying for a RRL licence.
+All ARUs must be registered with the City before applying for a RRL licence to ensure compliance with the Ontario Building Code through required permits and inspections.
+For information about registering an ARU, click here.

 • Ensure all rental units comply with safety, fire and property standards.